mementum/backtrader/docs/plotting/plotting.rst

   cerebro.plot()

-Of course this is usually the last command issued like in this simple code which uses one of the sample datas from the *backtrader* sources.
+Of course this is usually the last command issued like in this simple code which uses one of the sample data from the *backtrader* sources.

 .. literalinclude:: ./01-sample-code.py
    :language: python